 *The birth of Harriet Purvis is celebrated on this date in 1810.
 She was a Black abolitionist and first-generation suffragist.

-Harriet Davy Forten was born in Philadelphia, was one of eight children of James Forten and Charlotte Vandine Forten, who lived at 92 Lombard Street.
-James Forten was a wealthy inventor, businessman and abolitionist who was born free.
+Harriet Davy Forten was born in Philadelphia and was one of eight children of James Forten and Charlotte Vandine Forten, who lived at 92 Lombard Street.
+James Forten was a wealthy investor, businessman, and abolitionist born free.
 The Forten’s, the most well-known Black family in the city, were noted for their gentility and hospitality.
 Many abolitionists who visited Philadelphia stayed in the Forten house.

-The first country's biracial abolitionist organization, the Philadelphia Female Anti-Slavery Society, was founded by Charlotte, her daughters and Lucretia Mott.
+The first country's biracial abolitionist organization, the Philadelphia Female Anti-Slavery Society, was founded by Charlotte, her daughters, and Lucretia Mott.
 The Forten women were active members and officers.
 Her father established a private school with Grace Douglass.
-Harriet and her siblings attended the school and was also taught foreign languages and music by private tutors.
-The girls were raised to be refined women.
-Abolitionist and poet John Greenleaf Whittier wrote a verse for Harriet, expressing his admiration of her.
-She was also said to have the ladylike demeanor and manners of a Southern belle.On September 13, 1831,
+Harriet and her siblings attended the school and were taught foreign languages and music by private tutors.
+The girls Margaretta and Sarah were raised to be refined women.
+Abolitionist and poet John Greenleaf Whittier wrote a verse for Harriet, expressing his admiration for her.
+She was also said to have a Southern belle's ladylike demeanor and manners.

 Harriet, Robert, and Octavius Catto worked to desegregate streetcars in Philadelphia.
 This was done in conjunction with the Pennsylvania State Equal Rights League.
-In 1867, a state law was passed that provided equal access to the public vehicles for all races.
+In 1867, a state law was passed that provided equal access to public vehicles for all races.
 She also became involved in the Free Produce Society.
 Its members purchased local produce and boycotted produce grown and picked by slaves.
 Purvis, Lucretia Mott, and Sarah Pugh stayed true to their stance on free produce as a matter of principle.
-As author Carol Faulkner states, they "believed that hypocrisy threatened the success of their crusade."
+Author Carol Faulkner states that they "believed that hypocrisy threatened the success of their crusade."

-Purvis was a member of the National Woman Suffrage Association and a friend of Susan B. Anthony and Lucretia Mott, who also worked for the right to vote for blacks and women, against slavery, and for safe passage of refugee slaves.
-Harriet and her sister Margaretta Forten were key organizers of the Fifth National Women's Rights Convention in Philadelphia in 1854.
-Harriet's daughter, Hattie became the first African American vice president of the organization.
+Purvis was a member of the National Woman Suffrage Association and a friend of Susan B. Anthony and Lucretia Mott, also worked for the right to vote for blacks and women, against slavery, and for the safe passage of refugee slaves.
+Harriet and her sister Margaretta Forten were key organizers of the Fifth National Woman's Rights Convention in Philadelphia in 1854.
+Harriet's daughter, Hattie became the organization's first African American vice president.
 Harriet's sisters and Charlotte were also first-generation suffragists.
 Other Black women who worked for women's right to vote included Sojourner Truth, Amelia Shadd, Mary Ann Shadd Cary, Nancy Prince, and Frances Ellen Watkins Harper.

 In 1873, Robert and Harriet moved to a Mount Vernon neighborhood with Georgianna and Harriet, who were still at home.
-The family was beset by a series of illnesses.
-Three of their sons died, one from meningitis and the others from tuberculosis, which was the cause of Harriet's death on June 11, 1875 in Washington, D.C., where Robert worked as commissioner of Freedman’s Saving Bank and was buried in Germantown at the Quaker Fair Hill Burial Ground at 9th and Cambria.
+A series of illnesses beset the family.
+Three of their sons died, one from meningitis and the others from tuberculosis, which was the cause of Harriet's death on June 11, 1875, in Washington, D.C., where Robert worked as commissioner of Freedman’s Saving Bank and was buried in Germantown at the Quaker Fair Hill Burial Ground at 9th and Cambria.
 Two years after her death, a daughter died.
 Her husband married the Quaker poet Tacie Townsend, a white woman from Byberry.